Macintosh Programmer's Workshop: MPW Shell

 The MPW Shell featured redirection of output to files, as well as to windows.
-If a file were open, the output would go to the file and to the open window.
+If a file was open, the output would go to the file and to the open window.
 This redirection of output required significant patching out of the file system calls so that tools need not do anything special to inherit this feature: the MPW Shell did all of the work.

 The MPW Shell command language was based on the Unix csh language, but was extended to support the main features of the Macintosh GUI.
 It had simple commands to create menus, dialogs (prompts), and new shell windows.
 The cursor could be controlled, and MPW scripts or tools could easily be attached to a menu item.
 Command key shortcuts could be specified.
 Window size and location could be controlled.
 These features were popular in commercial production environments, where complicated build and packaging processes were all controlled by elaborate scripts.